d6lts/gradebook/README.txt

          another (so Quiz >> type1,  Quiz >> type2, etc.  are possible).
    b.
 View individual assignments by clicking on the assignment name
    c.
 Edit a student's grades (by clicking on the 'ungraded' text (--) in the grade list.
-      [Note that sometimes it's not clear that this is a link.] ii.
+      [Note that, depending on your theme, sometimes it's hard to tell that this is a link.] ii.
 Assign a value for the student's score iii.
 Add a note that the student will be able to see when viewing their grades iv.
 Exempt a student from the assignment, by checking the box.
 When this box is checked, the scores for the assignment are not used to calculate the student's grade.
+       v.
+Attach a file for the student to view. vi.
+Click 'Save All' to save the grade and return to the gradebook page.
-4. If as student clicks on their grade, they are brought to a grade summary page, which includes the assignment data as well as any note entered by the teacher.
-There is a link at the bottom of this page to bring the student back to the gradebook.
+4. If a student clicks on their grade, they are brought to a grade summary page, which includes the assignment data as well as the note and linked files, provided by the teacher.
+   With proper permission, students will also be able to attach files to their grade.
+A button at the bottom of this page brings the student back to the gradebook.

+5. The teacher will also see [edit-all] in the table header under each assignment.
+This link brings up a grade entry form listing each student's grade data for the assignment.
+To attach a file to one of the grades, first select the grade by clicking on the radio button in the left column.
+   Note that if there is only one student, radio buttons will not appear.
+Then, browse to find the file and finally press the attach button to add the file to the grade record.
+Changes will not be committed until the 'Save All' button is pressed.
+A button is also provided to return to the gradebook page without saving.

+6. The teacher can also view or edit all grade information for a particular student by clicking on the student's name.
+This link brings up a grade entry form like that discussed in 5.
+Follow the same procedures to update all grade data for the student.

 IV.
 Developer notes
 -----------------------